 TIP: Find out if you have an employee assistance programme (EAP) that can help you find the childcare arrangement that works best for you.

-- Is the childminder or nursery registered?
-You can find them through Ofsted (England), the Care Inspectorate (Scotland), Care and Social Services Inspectorate Wales (Wales), and Family Support NI (Northern Ireland).
+Registration.
+Is the childminder or nursery registered?
+You can find registered childcare providers through Ofsted (England), the Care Inspectorate (Scotland), Care and Social Services Inspectorate Wales (Wales), and Family Support NI (Northern Ireland).

-- Are they open all year or just over school term times?
+Opening schedule.
+Are they open all year or just over school term times?
 You’ll need to consider this to make alternate childcare arrangements during holiday times, which may cost extra.en all

-- Are the care times suitable for you?
+Opening times.
+Do the care times suit you?
 Do they fit around your work hours and is the location suitable for you to get to or from work in time?

-- Are you happy with the number of children being cared for or the group size?
+Group size.
+Are you happy with the group size or with how many children are being cared for?
 For example, the staff-to-child ratio in a nursery is three children to one carer.

-- Do your working hours, location or other commitments mean you need a lot of flexibility?
+Flexibility.
+Do you need a lot of flexibility?
+Do your working hours, location or other commitments mean you may need to change your plans?

 TIP: Check if you or your partner is eligible for childcare vouchers or working tax credit to help you cover the cost of childcare.